Operation Winter Storm: Collapse: 19–23 December

-Thereafter, the 6th Army simply did not have the strength to attempt a breakout, with less than 70 serviceable tanks and dwindling supplies, while its infantry were in no condition to attempt an attack in the blizzard which had developed over the past few days.
+By 19 December, the LVII Panzer Corps managed to break through the Aksay River and drive within 48 km of the southern edge of the 6th Army's front.
+Colonel Wilhelm Adam makes the point that the 6th Army tanks only had fuel for 30 km, after which they would need fuel and ammunition flown in to go any further.
+The 6th Army did not have the strength to attempt a breakout, with less than 70 serviceable tanks and dwindling supplies, while its infantry were in no condition to attempt an attack in the blizzard which had developed over the past few days.
 Manstein ordered the 6th Panzer Division to end its offensive and redeploy to the southern Chir River, to bolster the defenses there against the Soviet offensive, on 23 December.
 By 24 December, the Fourth Panzer Army was in full retreat, returning to its starting position.
 The failure to break through to the 6th Army and its refusal to attempt a breakout, caused Operation Winter Storm to collapse on 24 December, as Army Group Don returned to the defensive.